Are you looking for the best things to do in Oranjestad for your upcoming Aruba trip? I have uncovered my top picks below! Keep reading…

 6. Spend a Day at the All-Inclusive Day Resort of De Palm Island

 Experience paradise at an all-inclusive day resort on De Palm Island.
-Start the 6-hour adventure with complimentary hotel pick and transportation with an air-conditioned motorcoach.
+Start the 6-hour adventure with complimentary hotel pick-up and transportation in an air-conditioned bus.

-Relax in a sunny hammock and sip on savory or sweet tropical beverages and enjoy views of the sandy shores on the remote island, or get involved in one of the many aquatic recreational activities.
+Relax in a sunny hammock and sip on savory or sweet tropical beverages; enjoy views of the sandy shores on the remote island; or get involved in one of the many aquatic recreational activities.

-Go for a banana boat ride, enjoy the drop slides and waterslides, the flamingo exhibit, or even partake in a unique underwater helmet walk!
+Go for a banana boat ride, enjoy the drop slides and waterslides, the flamingo exhibit, or even join a unique underwater helmet walk!

 You can descend to a depth of 20 feet with your certified instructor for about an hour to trek the sea for an unforgettable experience.